learn-co-curriculum/tf-improv-games/README.md

 + Two questioners, one answerer
 + Human rubber band untangle
 + Enemy and protector
+  + (aka: Assassin/Protector, et al.) Players begin walking around the room (need a fairly open space for this one).
+Each person secretly chooses one person to be their Nemesis and one to be their Defender.
+When whoever is leading the warm-up yells go everyone must try and keep their Defender between them and their Nemesis at all times.

 + Fortunately, Unfortunately
 + Crazy eights
 + Ninja Star